mbodm/cdis/README.md

 Knowing myself, i would not offer published binaries for that Windows versions, ready-to-download, on the [Releases](https://github.com/mbodm/cdis/releases) page, out of the box.
 I would be just too lazy to do this by myself, for sure. 😄 Cause the target audience is just not that huge, in my opinion.

 But nonetheless, it would be also rather easy to do this on your own: You would just need to download the source and compile it as _framework-dependent_, instead of _self-contained_.
-Then you could install the separate .NET 8.0 or .NET 6.0 runtime on Windows 7/8 and `cdis.exe` runs like a charm.
+Then you could install the separate .NET 8.0 or .NET 6.0 runtime on Windows 7/8 and `cdis.exe` would run like a charm.
 You can find more information [here](https://learn.microsoft.com/en-us/dotnet/core/install/windows#windows-7--81--server-2012).

 In short: Regardless what, it will always be super easy to make `cdis.exe` running on older Windows platforms.